 Link to the TIME manual: TIME Manual

-Link to the educational film about TIME: TIME Film
+Link to the educational film about TIME (17 minutes): TIME Film

 The TIME study is a three-month cluster randomized trial conducted from January 2016 in 33 Norwegian nursing homes, assigning 229 patients with dementia and moderate to high levels of agitation to receive either the Targeted Interdisciplinary Model for Evaluation and Treatment of Neuropsychiatric Symptoms (TIME) or a brief education-only intervention.
-We will also perform a systematic process evaluation during the study as outlined in the trial protocol.
-This evaluation at the staff and organization level will continue for one year to measure the degree of implementation and sustainability of the intervention.
+We also performed a systematic process evaluation during the study and for one year, as outlined in the trial protocol.

 Link to the TIME study protocol published in BMC Psychiatry: Study Protocol for the TIME-trial

-Link to the TIME-trial, a randomized controlled trial, showing results of effectiveness of the intervention with TIME in nursing homes.
-This paper was published in the American Journal of Geriatric Psychiatry, 2017.
+Link to the TIME-trial, a cluster randomized controlled trial in nursing homes, showing results of effectiveness of the intervention with TIME in nursing homes.
+This paper was published in the American Journal of Geriatric Psychiatry, in January 2018.
 In this trial agitation was measured by the singel-item agitation in the Neuropsychiatric Inventory – Nursing Home Version (NPI-NH).
 A significant between-group difference in reduction of agitation at both eight weeks (1.1; 95% confidence interval, 0.1 to 2.1; P=0.03) and 12 weeks (1.6; 95% confidence interval, 0.6 to 2.7; P=0.002) in favour of the TIME intervention was found.
 Symptoms of delusions at eight weeks, and depression, disinhibition, and quality of life at 12 weeks, showed significant between-group differences in favour of the TIME intervention.

-The TIME trial is funded by the Innlandet Hospital Trust
+The TIME trial was funded by the Innlandet Hospital Trust

 The TIME project has been supported by:

-Innlandet Hospital Trust, Norway; The Center for Old Age Psychiatric Research, Innlandet Hospital Trust, Ottestad Norway; The Norwegian Medical Association fund for quality and patient safety; The Municipality of Rana, Norway; and the National Centre of Rural Medicine (NCRM) The artic University of Norway,Tromsø (UiT).
+Innlandet Hospital Trust, Norway; The Center for Age-related Functional Decline and Disease, Innlandet Hospital Trust, Ottestad Norway; The Norwegian Medical Association fund for quality and patient safety; The Municipality of Rana, Norway; and the National Centre of Rural Medicine (NCRM) The artic University of Norway,Tromsø (UiT).

 Bjørn Lichtwarck, MD/researcher, firstname.lastname@example.org